Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 AND R4, R3, R2 ;This will AND R3 and R2, set write the result to R4.
 AND R4, R3, R2, ROL R7 ;This will rotate the value R2 by the value in R7, AND it with R3 and copy it into R4.

-NOT R4, R4 ;This will NOT the value in R4 and write it back to R4.
+NOT R4, R4 ;This will NOT the value in R4, and write it back to R4.

 TST R5, 0x00000001 ;This will AND the value in R5 with 0x00000001 and set the CPSR flags.
 This is effectively checking if the first bit in R5 is set.

 TST R5, 0x00000002 ;This is the same as above but it will check if the second bit in R5 is set.
 Even though this Mask is not available, the instruction will work, because the assembler will load 0x00000002 into a temporary register (R12) first (second machine instruction needed).

-TST R5, 0x00000001, LSL 1 ;This achieves the same as the example above but will execute faster, because 0x00000001 is an available mask which can be shifted right to obtain 0x00000002.
+TST R5, 0x00000001, LSL 1 ;This achieves the same as the example above but will execute faster because 0x00000001 is an available mask that can be shifted right to obtain 0x00000002.

 ;Eventually the Assembler might be able to automatically translate TST R5, 0x00000002 into TST R5, 0x00000001, LSL 1.
 However, this will not be implemented at first.
 ```